Credit Cards Business Credit Cards

 Remember

 There’s no guarantee you’ll be approved for a Chase business credit card because you call the Chase reconsideration line.
-But there’s no harm in trying, so it’s definitely worth putting in a little time and effort.
+But there’s no harm in trying, so it’s worth putting in a little time and effort.

 Steps for calling the Chase reconsideration line

-Chase should have sent you a letter or other notification with details about your denial.
+1. Review why you were denied.
+Chase will send you a letter or other notification with details about your denial.
 For example, you might have too much credit with Chase or too many recent credit inquiries.
-Familiarize yourself with the reasons and formulate arguments for why they might not apply to your situation.
+Formulate an argument for why you still deserve a credit card — like you’ve always made your credit card payments on time or your business has just seen a significant, sustainable jump in income.

-Call the Chase reconsideration line at 888-270-2127 and talk to a Chase agent about your credit card application.
+4. Make the call.
 Be as friendly and polite as possible while steering the conversation to the reasons you believe should get you approved.
-In some cases, you might find an easy solution to help get your approval, such as moving credit around between some of your existing Chase credit cards.
+Sometimes, you might find an easy solution to help get your approval, such as moving credit around between some of your existing Chase credit cards.
+If you feel a representative is being difficult or unfair, consider calling again and talking to someone else.

 Keep in mind